karlos-github/WeeklyBudget/README.md

 | `totalBudget`      | `double` | **Required**.
 Total monthly budget amount |

 #### Get salary day
-Returns the day of the month when the user receives a salary.
-From this day to the same day next month budget expenditures are calculated on monthly or weekly bases.
-Is more or less constant value althouhg each monthly budget can have different value.
-Default value is 15th of each month.
-The default value is also used in case that a default budget is created.
+This endpoint returns the day of the month when the user receives their salary.
+Budget expenditures are calculated from this day until the same day of the following month, either on a monthly or weekly basis.

+The salary day is generally a fixed value, although each monthly budget can have a different one.
+By default, it is set to the 15th of each month.
+This default value is also applied when a default budget is created.

 ```http
   GET /api/Budget/getSalaryDay
 ```

 #### Update salary day
-This endpoint is used to change the day from which the current monthly budget will be calculated and followed to the same day next month when the current budget ends.
-The salary day is the day when the user receives his/her salary.
+This endpoint changes the day from which the current monthly budget is calculated.
+The budget then runs until the same day of the following month, when it ends.

+The salary day represents the day the user receives their salary.

 ```http
   PUT /api/Budget/updateSalaryDay